nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `tedit /t 1 /n Vaccinate Myself` Edits the task name of the 1st task on task list to be `Vaccinate Myself`.
 * `tedit /t 2 /n Do OSA Quiz /d 21/10/2021 23:59` Edits the task name and deadline of the 2nd task on task list to be `Do OSA Quiz` and `21/10/2021 23:59` respectively.

-Example:
-* `tlist /m 2` lists all tasks of the member with index number 2.

 #### Deleting a task belonging to a member : `tdel`